A Casual Anthology: Secrets. SigAlerts. Ravines. Records.

 ebook ISBN 978-1-945551-36-9

 Upcoming events will be posted.

 Breeze Through Some L.A.
 Stories

-The Paperback L.A.
-Casual Anthology series is a freewheeling collection of four stand-alone volumes, each offering an exuberant mix of snippets from novels, plays, cookbooks, broadcasts, magazine columns, memoirs and other writing by famous, infamous and recently remembered writers.
-Along with this happily browse-able batch of tales, each volume presents three photo essays, vividly representing the visual city.
-Collect all four to experience the joy and pleasure of mini-immersions in many eras and settings that gradually allow readers to form their own impressionistic picture of Los Angeles.
+The Paperback L.A. series is a freewheeling collection of three stand-alone volumes, each offering an exuberant mix of snippets from novels, plays, cookbooks, broadcasts, magazine columns, memoirs, and other writing by famous, infamous and recently remembered writers.
+Along with this browse-able batch of tales, each volume presents three photo essays, vividly representing the visual city.
+Collect all three to experience the joy and pleasure of mini-immersions in many eras and settings that gradually allow readers to form their own impressionistic picture of Los Angeles.

-In Paperback L.A., A Casual Anthology Book 3, our contributors deftly command fiction, nonfiction, playwriting, magazine writing, memoir and other forms to conjure up visions of a Beverly Hills Wonderbread factory, the founding of the first sustained gay rights organization in the country, early 20th-century wagon-train settlers in Dodger Stadium area, a late 20th-century DTLA traffic tie-up that becomes a kind of symphony, a humorous 1940s novelty song whose refrain buoyed civil rights activists, the 1990s outrigger-team apprenticeship of a Tongva youth, the horrors of the dating life in Silver Lake—and more.
-Plus, photo essays on “Quiet L.A.,” “Delivering Flowers to Grandpa Jack in Long Beach,” and “The Gents of Blues and Protest.”
+In Paperback L.A., A Casual Anthology Book 3, our contributors deftly command fiction, nonfiction, playwriting, magazine writing, memoir, and other forms to conjure up visions of a Beverly Hills Wonder Bread factory, the founding of the first sustained gay rights organization in the country, early 20th-century wagon-train settlers in Dodger Stadium area, a late 20th-century DTLA traffic tie-up that becomes a kind of symphony, a humorous 1940s novelty song whose refrain buoyed civil rights activists, the 1990s outrigger-team apprenticeship of a Tongva youth—and more.
+Plus, photo essays on “Motion and Stasis,” “Hometown Gold,” “The Right Notes,” and “Nowhere.”

 Contributors to Paperback L.A.
 Book 3

 Ann Elliott Cutting • Patricia Freeman